publications

 2005

-- Integrating Life-Like Action Selection into Cycle-Based Agent Simulation EnvironmentsJoanna J Bryson, Tristan J Caulfield, and Jan DrugowitschIn Proceedings of Agent 2005: Generative Social Processes, Models, and Mechanisms, Nov 2005
+- Integrating Life-Like Action Selection into Cycle-Based Agent Simulation EnvironmentsJoanna J Bryson, Tristan J Caulfield, and Jan DrugowitschIn Proceedings of Agent 2005: Generative Social Processes, Models, and Mechanisms, Argonne National Laboratory, Nov 2005

 Standardised simulation platforms such as RePast, Swarm, MASON and NetLogo are making Agent-Based Modelling accessible to ever-widening audiences.
 Some proportion of these modellers have good reason to want their agents to express relatively complex behaviour, or they may wish to describe their agents’ actions in terms of real time.
 Agents of increasing complexity may often be better (more simply) described using hierarchical constructs which express the priorities and goals of their actions, and the contexts in which sets of actions may be applicable (Bryson, 2003a).
 Describing an agent’s behaviour clearly and succinctly in this way might seem at odds with the iterative, cycle-based nature of most simulation platforms.
 Because each agent is known to act in lock-step synchrony with the others, describing the individual’s behaviour in terms of fluid, coherent long-term plans may seem difficult.
 In this paper we describe how an action-selection system designed for more conventionallyhumanoid AI such as robotics and virtual reality can be incorporated into a cycle-based ABM simulation platform.
 We integrate a Python-language version of the action selection for Bryson’s Behavior Oriented Design (BOD) into a fairly standard cycle-based simulation platform, MASON (Luke et al., 2003).
 The resulting system is currently being used as a research platform in our group, and has been used for laboratories in the European Agent Systems Summer School.

-- XCS with Eligibility TracesJan Drugowitsch, and Alwyn M. BarryIn Proceedings of the 7th Annual Conference on Genetic and Evolutionary Computation, Nov 2005
+- GECCOXCS with Eligibility TracesJan Drugowitsch, and Alwyn M. BarryIn Proceedings of the 7th Annual Conference on Genetic and Evolutionary Computation, Washington DC, USA, Nov 2005

 The development of the XCS Learning Classifier System has produced a robust and stable implementation that performs competitively in direct-reward environments.
 Although investigations in delayed-reward (i.e. multi-step) environments have shown promise, XCS still struggles to efficiently find optimal solutions in environments with long action-chains.
 This paper highlights the strong relation of XCS to reinforcement learning and identifies some of the major differences.
 This makes it possible to add Eligibility Traces to XCS, a method taken from reinforcement learning to update the prediction of the whole action-chain on each step, which should cause prediction update to be faster and more accurate.
 However, it is shown that the discrete nature of the condition representation of a classifier and the operation of the genetic algorithm cause traces to propagate back incorrect prediction values and in some cases results in a decrease of system performance.
 As a result further investigation of the existing approach to generalisation is proposed.